THE DROWNED KING

 Though the human lives were often shown as subjects to the indifferent passions of the gods, some scholars consider the deaths of Ceyx and Alcyone to be a particularly bleak examples because they do not fit into any larger pattern or purpose in the Greek cosmos.
 In epic cycles like the Iliad and the Odyssey, the self-interested acts of the gods and the loss of human life were painted as part of a larger divine purpose overseen by Zeus.
 In contrast, the actions and motivations of the gods in Ovid’s stories could often seem particularly arbitrary and whimsical.
 The marginal nature of Ceyx and Alkyone’s transgressions in light of their reported good character may suggest, somewhat depressingly, that hubris was considered integral to the human condition and would always be divinely punished.

 The idea that Hera’s use of Iris and Morpheus to inform Alkyone if her husband’s fate simply because she is irritated by her prayers plays into this opinion.
 But another way of seeing this episode is precisely as a story in which the gods enforce the cosmic order, by ensuring that the Queen can appropriately mourn her dead husband, and perform the necessary funeral rites which the dead required to pass into Hades.
-In this reading, Alkyone and Ceyx ultimately defy the natural order; no funeral rites are performed, but instead both are transformed into newly living creatures.
 The gods are shown as fickle, quick to punish even the merest hint of hubris and transgression, but then, in the end, are also shown as capable of (belated) mercy.

 Sound editing, audio design and original illustrations by Rick Scott.